dustinfast/PTC-Sim/README.md

-# PTC_SIM - Locomotive Back Office Server Simulation
+# PTC_SIM - Positive Train Control Simulator

+This application is a demonstration of a Positive Train Control (PTC) implementation.
+It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's Locomotive Tracking Solution.

-This application is based on my experience in Postive Train Control (PTC) and demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS).
-Messaging is accomplished using the Edge Message Protocol (EMP), and user interaction occurs via web interface.
+PTC_SIM implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP), Class C, Class D, and .
+User interaction is facilitated by a web interface dislaying current locomotive status and location via Google Earth display. for the puroses of (PTC mandates)

-PTC_SIM consists of the following top-level components:

-**Back Office Server with Web Interface**
-The BOS monitors each locomotive and displays the status of each graphically, including real-time locations via Google Earth.
-Additionally, the BOS may send commands to locomotives.

-**Locomotive Simulator**
-Simulated locomotives (loco) traveling on the given track and connecting to radio base stations along the way for the purpose of communicating their status (location, speed, etc.) to the BOS at regular intervals.
-Additionally, locomos may fetch messages enqueued at the broker from the BOS containing speed and direction of travel adjustments.

-Note: Multiple instances of the locomotive simulator may instantiated.
-However tracks exist seperately across each instance.
-I.e., Virtual locos may occupy identical track sections simultaneously without collision.

-**Message Broker**
-The backbone of the messaging subsystem, the broker allows bi-directional communication between locos and the BOS.
+The Rail Safety Improvment Act of 2008 was enacted by congress and required an estimated 100,000 miles of track to be equiped with PTC.
+As of 2018, no railroads  .. challenges - cost, existing infrastructure,

+Although this application is in the context of PTC, it's operation can be generalized.

+## Applicaton Structure
+PTC is large and complex - there is no off-the-shelf solution... mandates # TODO: prevention of train on train collisions, # TODO: over-speed derailments, # TODO: incursions into work zone limits, and # TODO: movement through misaligned track-switches with.
+Interoperability between different railroad is defined by Interoperable Train Control Messaging (ITCM)

+PTC_SIM demonstrates a PTC implementation

+* **Back Office Server** Monitors each locomtive and displays real-time status, including location (via Google Earth) to it's web interface.
+Also provides a web-based computer-aided-dispatch (CAD) system for controlling track restrictions and  Additionally, has the ability to send commands to locomotives. - ATCS Message Addressing?
+I-ETMS msg encapsulation?

+* **Message Broker** An intermediary message translation and queueing system allowing reliable bi-directional communication between locomotives and the BOS over the physical messaging subsystem (i.e. 220 MHz base stations and waysides). # TODO: Protocol img

+* **Track Simulator** Simulates a railroad and it's component rails, 220 MHz radio base stations, and waysides.
+Also includes simulated locomotives traveling on a track and broadcasting class C (specification/S-9356 Class D Spec.pdf) status messages to 220 MHz radio base-stations along the way.
+Universal onboard  platform
+Interoperable

+TODO: Adaptive Braking Algorithm  Reliable, dependent braking

+Challenges:
+Reliable commo

 ## Usage